Tree Search vs Optimization Approaches for Map Generation: Background

 \subsection{Tree Search}

 Tree search algorithms try to find solutions by starting at a root node and expanding child nodes in a systematic way.
-Popular techniques include Breadth-First Search (BFS), Depth-Search First (DFS), Best First Search (BestFS), and Monte Carlo Tree Search (MCTS)~\cite{russell2016artificial,browne2012survey}.
-Tree search agents are commonly used as game-playing agents, like in Super Mario Bros (Nintendo 1985)~\cite{togelius20102009}, Chess~\cite{campbell2002deep}, Go~\cite{gelly2006modification,silver2016mastering}, and general video games~\cite{perez2016general} among many others.
+Popular techniques include Breadth-First Search (BFS), Depth-First Search (DFS), Greedy Best First Search (GBFS), and Monte Carlo Tree Search (MCTS)~\cite{russell2016artificial,browne2012survey}.
+Tree search agents are commonly used in game-playing agents, like for the Mario AI Benchmark~\cite{togelius20102009}, Chess~\cite{campbell2002deep}, Go~\cite{gelly2006modification,silver2016mastering}, and general video games~\cite{perez2016general} among many others.

-In the area of PCG, very few examples exist of using tree search to generate game content.
-Browne first explored this concept by using a variant of the Upper Confidence Bound for Trees equation (UCT) called \textit{Upper Confidence Bounds for Graphs} (UCG)~\cite{browne2013uct} to develop biominoes, simple polyomino~\footnote{Orthogonally connected sets of squares\cite{golomb1996polyominoes}} shapes and the Pentominoes puzzle domain.
-Summerville et al generated levels for Super Mario Bros (Nintendo 1985) using Markov Chains where the exploration was guided using Monte Carlo Tree Search~\cite{summerville2015mcmcts}.
-Kartal et al used MCTS to generate stories, taking advantage of MCTS' ability to successfully navigate the large search spaces associated with possible character actions and reactions within narratives~\cite{kartal2013generating}.
-Kartel et al also used MCTS to generate \textit{Sokoban} (Imabayashi 1981) levels~\cite{kartal2016generating}.
-At each node in the MCTS tree, the level generator is given choices to take to modify the level, such as deleting/adding objects and moving an agent around within the level to simulate gameplay.
-Graves experimented with using MCTS to generate Angry Birds (Rovio Entertainment 2009) levels~\cite{graves2016procedural}.
+In the area of PCG, few examples exist of using tree search to generate game content. \citeauthor{browne2013uct}~\shortcite{browne2013uct} first explored this concept by using a variant of the Upper Confidence Bound for Trees equation (UCT) called \textit{Upper Confidence Bounds for Graphs} (UCG) to develop biominoes, simple polyomino\footnote{Orthogonally connected sets of squares~\cite{golomb1996polyominoes}.} shapes and the Pentominoes puzzle domain. \citeauthor{summerville2015mcmcts}~\shortcite{summerville2015mcmcts} generated levels for Super Mario Bros (Nintendo 1985) using Markov Chains where the exploration was guided using Monte Carlo Tree Search. \citeauthor{kartal2013generating}~\shortcite{kartal2013generating} used MCTS to generate stories, taking advantage of MCTS' ability to successfully navigate the large search spaces associated with possible character actions and reactions within narratives. \citeauthor{kartal2016generating}~\shortcite{kartal2016generating} also used MCTS to generate \textit{Sokoban} (Imabayashi 1981) levels.
+At each node in the MCTS tree, the level generator is given choices to take to modify the level, such as deleting/adding objects and moving an agent around within the level to simulate gameplay. \citeauthor{graves2016procedural}~\shortcite{graves2016procedural} experimented with using MCTS to generate Angry Birds (Rovio Entertainment 2009) levels.
 At each node in the tree, the level generator can place/remove structures/pigs or do nothing at all.
+Finally, exhaustive search can also be used to create all possible content artifacts in some space~\cite{sturtevant2018exhaustive}.